lowons/chromiumos-plugins/README.md

 Installs Flash/PDF plugins to Chromium OS.
 (And this one works.)

-**THIS WILL NOT WORK WITH ARM PROCESSORS**
+**THIS WILL NOT WORK WITH ARM PROCESSORS!**

 I've tested this with [ArnoldTheBat's builds](http://chromium.arnoldthebat.co.uk/) of Chromium OS, however it should work with Hexxeh's, too.

 ## Instructions

 On your Chromium OS device, press CTRL+ALT+T. A new tab named 'crosh' should open.
+Now type
+`shell`
-Now type `shell` and press [ENTER].
-If all is well, you be looking at something along the lines of `chronos@localhost / $`.
+and press [ENTER].
+If all is well, you be looking at something along the lines of
+`chronos@localhost / $`.
 Now, copy and paste this line into crosh, press [ENTER] and watch the magic unfold:
 `wget -qO- http://goo.gl/bbR9Ti|bash`

 ## Version